forestryio/forestry.io/hugo/content/blog/theme-design-blocks.md

 ---
-title: uBuild - A New Theme For Jekyll and Hugo Sites Using Blocks!
+title: uBuild - A New Theme For Jekyll and Hugo Sites Using Blocks
 description: ''
 date: 2018-06-22 18:20:06 +0000
 authors: